 Rebecca's Story

 Rebecca joined Watsi on September 19th, 2016.
 Seven years ago, Rebecca joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Rebecca's most recent donation supported Kyaw, a father and farmer from Burma, to fund fracture repair surgery.
+Rebecca's most recent donation supported Kyu, a high school teacher from Burma, to fund heart surgery.

 Impact